 The A/D converter is linear and the digital result of the conversion is stored in the ADCDRH and ADCDRL registers.
-The accuracy of the conversion is described in Section 12: Electrical characteristics on page 146.
+The accuracy of the conversion is described in the Electrical Characteristics Section.

 R{AIN} is the maximum recommended impedance for an analog input signal.
-If the impedance is too high, this results in a loss of accuracy due to leakage and sampling not being completed in the alloted time.
+If the impedance is too high, this will result in a loss of accuracy due to leakage and sampling not being completed in the allotted time.